Lin777/Regis/FAQ/CreateAnUser.md

 ![Create user 2](https://github.com/Lin777/Regis/blob/master/FAQ/images/addUser2.png?raw=true)

-3. When you finalize the creation you will see in the users table the new user registered.
+3. When you finalize the creation you will see the new registered user in the users table.